5 Simple Tips for Cleaning and Curating Your Jewelry Box

 Every treasure in your jewelry box should make your heart happy and make you feel good wearing it.
 This selection of one-of-a-kind and limited edition jewelry pieces by Michelle Pajak-Reynolds is perfectly suited for wearing every day and on special occasions.
 Photo credit: Michelle Pajak-Reynolds Studios

-When the calendar turns and we step into a fresh new year, I like to think about more than just resolutions for health or home.
-I think about the treasures we wear close to us—our jewelry.
+When the calendar flips to a new year, I like to think about more than just resolutions for health or home.
+I think about the treasures we wear close to us, our jewelry.

-Our jewelry boxes often go untouched for years, yet they hold so much: stories, milestones, memories.
-Unlike tackling an overstuffed closet, spending an afternoon with your jewels is pure pleasure.
-You get to hold each one, remember where it came from, and decide how it will move forward with you.
+Jewelry boxes often sit untouched for years, but they hold so much.
+Stories, milestones, memories.
+Spending an afternoon with your jewelry is nothing like tackling an overstuffed closet.
+You get to hold each piece, remember where it came from, and think about how it will move forward with you.

-If your jewelry lives in little dishes, tangled in drawers, or draped over a dresser, it’s time to give it the storage it deserves.
-A good jewelry box keeps everything in one place and saves you from hunting for a missing earring or untangling necklaces that somehow knot themselves overnight.
+Let’s talk jewelry storage.
+If your pieces live in little dishes, tangled in drawers, or piled on top of your dresser, it’s time to give them a proper home.
+A good jewelry box keeps everything together and saves you from hunting for a missing earring or untangling necklaces that somehow knot themselves overnight.

-Look for compartments of different sizes—ring rolls, earring sections, hooks for chains, and flat spaces for pearls or silk-strung pieces (those should always lie flat so the silk stays strong).
+Look for compartments of different sizes.
+Ring rolls, earring sections, hooks for chains, and flat spaces for pearls or silk-strung pieces.
+Those should always lie flat so the silk doesn’t stretch out.

 If you already have a box, empty it completely.
 Dust and pet hair love to hide in there.
 I use a lint roller or a vacuum brush for velvet interiors, a little glass cleaner for mirrors, and a soft cloth for the outside.
 Your jewelry box should feel like a welcoming little home for your treasures.